dfinity/pocketic-py/README.md

 # PocketIC Python: A Canister Testing Library for PocketIC

 PocketIC is a local canister testing solution for the [Internet Computer](https://internetcomputer.org/).
-This Python testing library works together with the **PocketIC server**, allowing you to interact with your local IC instances and the canisters thereon.
+This testing library works together with the **PocketIC server**, allowing you to interact with your local IC instances and the canisters thereon.

 With PocketIC Python, you can test your canisters with just a few lines of code, either by interacting with an IC instance: